 Infection rates are low and manageable

-Surgical site infections after knee replacement occur in 0.5% to 2% of cases in well-controlled surgical environments with proper antibiotic prophylaxis and sterile technique.
-That means 98% to 99.5% of patients never develop an infection.
+Surgical site infections after knee replacement are uncommon in well-controlled environments with antibiotic prophylaxis and sterile technique, but they remain a real complication that requires prevention and prompt treatment.
 When infection does occur, it's usually caught early with symptoms like fever, increasing redness, or drainage—all treatable with antibiotics or, rarely, a surgical washout.

 The materials used (medical-grade titanium alloys, cobalt-chromium, and ultrahigh molecular weight polyethylene) have been biocompatible for decades.
 Millions of people worldwide live comfortably with knee, hip, and shoulder implants.